equinor/rvmsharp/spikes/2023-11-27-KeepOctreeShape.md

 ## Goal

 Try to keep the octree shape when sector splitting instead of making tighter bounding sectors.
 This is done to avoid making unfavorable sector shapes such as oblong sectors.

-We believe this will enhance user experience.
+Oblong sectors are a problem if a user stands at the edge of sector and is looking away from the centre, because a lot of parts behind her would still be rendered.

 ## Method

 Calculate the bounding box encapsulating all nodes as usual for depth 1.
 Make this bounding box cubed (which we call cubify) by increasing/decreasing the x, y, and z values based on the largest value.

 For instance: